 The premium version of Betternet also kills the ads and allows you to link up to 5 devices to your shiny new VPN service.
-Tech support and a faster connection is touted as well, but it all comes at a cost.
+Tech support and a faster connection are touted as well, but it all comes at a cost.
 In this case, it begins at $11.99 per month if you like what you see after the 7-day trial is over.

 6. ExpressVPN (free)

 If you want a VPN app that offers up a little more than most, the ExpressVPN app and service may be just for you.
 It’s another “One-tap” solution that lets you connect with ease and promises prying eyes won’t be able to track you online.
 It has a massive database of servers to connect with as well including 78 countries and over 97 locations.